 Enter backup withholding on payments required to be reported in box 6 or 7.
 You must backup withhold on such payments at a rate of 24% if a recipient does not furnish its TIN to you or if you are notified by the IRS that the TIN is incorrect (Notice CP2100 or CP2100A).
 For more information on backup withholding, see part N in the 2019 General Instructions for Certain Information Returns.

 Enter any voluntary federal withholding on unemployment compensation, CCC loans, and certain crop disaster payments.
 If you withhold state income tax, see Boxes 10a Through 11.
 State Information, later.
 However, you are not required to report state withholding to the IRS.

 Enter RTAA payments of $600 or more that you paid to eligible individuals under the Reemployment Trade Adjustment Assistance program.

 Enter any amount of a taxable grant administered by a federal, state, or local program to provide subsidized energy financing or grants for projects designed to conserve or produce energy, but only with respect to energy property or a dwelling unit located in the United States.
 Also, enter any amount of a taxable grant administered by an Indian tribal government.

 Report amounts of other taxable grants of $600 or more.
-State and local grants are ordinarily taxable for federal income purposes unless it can be determined that they are excludable.
+State and local grants are ordinarily taxable for federal income purposes.
 A federal grant is ordinarily taxable unless stated otherwise in the legislation authorizing the grant.
 Do not report scholarship or fellowship grants.
 See Scholarships in the Instructions for Form 1099-MISC.